neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/5-methods/chapter.md

 ## Test

 Take a look at the tests for this chapter in `Token.test.ts`.
-Notice how unlike the `@constant` methods and `readonly` properties, we check that the invocation actually succeeded.
+Notice how unlike the `@constant` methods and `readonly` properties, we check that the invocation succeeded.
 We also have a test that makes sure the invocation failed when the `from` address is not the `owner`.

 Hover over the return values and you'll see that they return a `InvokeReceipt<void, TokenEvent>`, which is the "receipt" for the confirmed transaction on the blockchain.
 When a transaction, like a smart contract invocation, is relayed to the blockchain, we wait for it to be confirmed in a block.
 Once it has been confirmed, we receive a “receipt” of that confirmation which lets us know whether the transaction succeeded and gives us access to any return values.
 Since the `issue` method doesn't return anything, we receive a `void` value in the receipt.
 We'll talk more about `TokenEvent` in the next chapter, so for now you can ignore that.